 A former professional ski racer and Olympian realized her destructive self talk was practically ruining her life.
 If we stop clinging to things that are not permanent, learn to take control of our thoughts and adapt to change, it’s pretty amazing how much happier we can be.
 Libby Ludlow retired from the U.S. Ski team […]

 Stories of outdoor active professionals, entrepreneurs, CEOs and athletes who are pushing boundaries and redefining how we do life and business: on our own terms.

-Listen in and gear up for what's next on your to-accomplish list:
+This show is for us.
+Listen in and gear up for what's next:

 Today we’re going to talk about ego and what fills that ego.
 For some it’s mountain bike racing, and for Amanda, it was. for awhile, until it wasn’t.
 And then one day, she decided she wanted to be the “bike Oprah” and she tweeted about that, and became integral to a huge bike giveaway.
 We discussed how one can use giving to fill a hole, perhaps the hole created by leaving racing.

 Elinor Fish is the former editor of Trail Runner Magazine.
 She made the leap in 2010 from her career to start Wild Run Retreats with the mission to help people reduce stress and live a healthier life through mindful running.

 Salomon asked runners from around the world to share their running dream trip.
 Over 3000 people applied but only one was chosen.
 Katie Adams, of Sandpoint, Idaho.
 Katie embarked on the trip with Emelie Forsberg and Ida Nilsson top female trail runners.
 They explored the Norwegian fjords and mountains by boat before setting off on foot and spending their days running from hut to hut.